-Federal tax law allows you to deduct several different personal expenses from your taxable income each year.
-This can actually pay off during tax season because reducing taxable income reduces the amount of income that is subject to federal income tax.
+Federal tax law allows you to deduct a variety of personal expenses from your taxable income each year.
+This can be beneficial during tax season, as reducing taxable income reduces the amount of income that is subject to federal income tax.
 However, not all of the expenses you incur will provide you with tax savings; the Internal Revenue Code is very specific about the types of expenses you can deduct and the taxpayers who can claim them.
-Alternatively, taxpayers can choose to report either itemized deductions or the standard deduction.
+Taxpayers can choose to report either itemized deductions or the standard deduction.